The foundations of spectral computations via the Solvability Complexity Index hierarchy: Mathematical Preliminaries

-Note that the definition of a general algorithm is more general than the definition of a Turing machine \cite{turing1937computable} or a Blum--Shub--Smale (BSS) machine \cite{BCSS}.
+The definition of a general algorithm is more general than the definition of a Turing machine \cite{turing1937computable} or a Blum--Shub--Smale (BSS) machine \cite{BCSS}.
 A general algorithm has no restrictions on the operations allowed.
-The only restriction is that it can only take a finite amount of information, though it is allowed to \emph{adaptively} choose the finite amount of information it reads depending on the input.
+The only restriction is that it takes a \textit{finite} amount of information, though it is allowed to \emph{adaptively} choose the finite amount of information it reads depending on the input.
 Condition (iii) ensures that the algorithm consistently reads the information.
 With a definition of a general algorithm, we can define the concept of towers of algorithms.

 \begin{definition}[Tower of Algorithms] Given a computational problem $\{\Xi,\Omega,\mathcal{M},\Lambda\}$, a \emph{tower of algorithms of height $k$ for $\{\Xi,\Omega,\mathcal{M},\Lambda\}$} is a family of sequences of functions